 Keep the size of the team in mind

 According to an article in HBR, group size matters when it comes to making an important decision.
 Research shows that larger groups tend to make decisions that will confirm pre-existing beliefs, meaning that it is more likely for larger groups to fall victim to the confirmation bias.
 Limiting the size of the group to three to five members is helpful as there are enough members to allow for different perspectives on an issue while keeping the possibility of succumbing to the confirmation bias to a minimum.

-This point is especially useful to consider given that working remotely is becoming the norm in business.
-Not only is it much harder to connect at an interpersonal level in a large group over Zoom, Google Meets, Microsoft Teams or other online video conferencing apps but it is also much more difficult to organise from a logistical point of view.
+This point is especially useful to consider, given that working remotely is becoming the norm in business.
+Not only is it much harder to connect at an interpersonal level in a large group over Zoom, Google Meet, Microsoft Teams or other online video conferencing apps, but it is also much more difficult to organise from a logistical point of view.
 Minimising the number of team members makes it easier for leaders and for team members in the context of remote working and improves the quality of the decision that the group makes.

 Allow someone to be the Devil’s Advocate

 A practical way to encourage critical thinking in group decision-making is to agree to have a member actively playing the ‘devil’s advocate’.
 Having a person that argues against the consensus of the group makes it possible to identify potential flaws in the decision that was made by the group.
 Promoting healthy dissent is one of the best ways to avoid groupthink and according to this article in Psychology Today, a useful method for encouraging creative decision-making.

 Healthy dissent that leads to productive decision-making is only possible through respectful communication.
 All members of the group should learn to respectfully disagree with one another and allow room for doubts, concerns and potentially unpopular opinions to be voiced.
 Have a look here for techniques that encourage respectful communication.